 Problem: Playing premium content on your console establishes an HDCP connection with your television.
 Some unintended video and sound behavior may occur if you plug in a DVR or home entertainment system while the console is turned on.

 To resolve this problem, try the following solutions:

 Hauppauge Capture uses any webcam, either HD or standard definition, as long as it has a 'raw' YUV or YUY2 mode.
 MJPEG and other compressed formats are not used.
 Your webcam can be 4:3 or 16:9.
 Popular webcams include the Microsoft Lifecam HD-3000 plus, if you have a laptop, the built-in webcam.

 Hauppauge Capture chooses the most suitable video mode supported by your webcam.
 You can set the size of the video, and the format (4:3 or 16:9) in the Settings menu of Hauppauge Capture.

 The rocket can record any source with either component video out or HDMI without HDCP.
-Common examples: PS3, XBOX360, Xbox One, PC Graphics card, Cable or Satellite set top box.
+Common examples: PS4, Xbox One, PS3, XBOX360, PC gaming system, Cable or Satellite set top box.